-The period after independence featured changes to those colonial governments, the implications of which influenced the Framers a decade later.
+The immediate post-independence period featured changes to those colonial governments, the implications of which influenced the Framers a decade later.
 After independence, the colonies reorganized themselves as states.
-They ejected royal governors, and while most of them instituted the office of "governor," those positions often held much less authority, with popularly-elected legislators taking on greater power.
+They ejected royal governors, and while most of them instituted an office of "governor," those positions often wielded much less authority than their colonial-era forebearers, with popularly-elected legislators taking on greater power.

-The results worried many of the statesmen who gathered in Philadelphia in 1787.
-They expressed concern that those newly-empowered legislatures, freed from any significant check from other branches, had infringed on property and contract rights, for example, by printing currency in amounts that effectively diminished the value of debts, and even overturning court judgments on debts.
+The results of these changes worried many of the leaders who gathered in Philadelphia in 1787.
+They expressed concern that those newly-empowered legislatures, freed from any significant check from other branches, had infringed on property and contract rights, for example, by printing currency in amounts that effectively diminished the value of debts and even overturning court judgments on debts.
 (Justice Scalia discusses this phenomenon in Plaut v.
 Spendthrift Farm, excerpted in Chapter 1.)
-Echoes of these concerns can be seen in the Constitution's restrictions on states coining money, "making any Thing but gold and silver Coin a Tender in Payment of Debts," and "passing any . . .
+Echoes of these concerns can be heard in the Constitution's restrictions on states coining money, "making any Thing but gold and silver Coin a Tender in Payment of Debts," and "passing any . . .
 Law impairing the Obligation of Contracts."
 Art.
 I, § 10, cl.
-1. Beyond those limitations on states, the experience of all-powerful, unchecked legislative bodies convinced many Framers of the importance of dividing sovereign power, in order to guard against tyranny.
+1. More generally, the experience of living under all-powerful, unchecked legislative bodies convinced many Framers of the importance of dividing sovereign power, in order to guard against tyranny.

 At the same time, the nation's experience under the Articles of Confederation convinced many Americans of the need for a stronger central government.
-The Articles, under which the nation was governed during the latter stages of the Revolution and until the ratification of the Constitution, essentially created a league, or community, of sovereign nations.
-While the Articles government had the authority to act abroad, it had very little coercive authority domestically: for example, it relied on states for its tax revenue, and lacked the power to regulate commerce between the states.
+The Articles, under which the nation was formally governed from the latter stages of the Revolution until the Constitution's ratification, essentially created a league, or community, of sovereign nations.
+While the Articles government had the authority to act abroad, it had very little sovereign coercive authority domestically: for example, it relied on states for its tax revenue and lacked the power to regulate commerce between the states.
 As a consequence, the national government was unable to act vigorously to promote economic growth and prevent trade wars between the states.
 Indeed, the Articles government could, for the most part, act only on the states rather than directly regulating the American people, further enfeebling the central government.